What you'll study

 Poetry, Past and Present

 Discover English-language poetry from across the globe – poetry that crosses continents and cultural perspectives and gives voice to the complexities of gender and sexuality.
-You will explore the power of poetry to express some of the most significant global issues of recent decades.
-You will learn about the key poetic concepts of metre and rhyme and about different verse forms, including sonnets, songs, and ballads.
-Reading a range of poems from past to present will help you to arrive at a fuller understanding of how different verse forms have developed over time, and in response to social and political challenges.
+Learn about the key poetic concepts of metre and rhyme and about different verse forms, including sonnets, songs, and ballads.

 The Power of the Word: Stylistics